 Let me explain!

-The reality is, your dog doesn’t want to sleep in your bed because he wants to own you, but because your bed is so much more comfortable than his!
+The reality is, your dog doesn’t want to sleep in your bed because he wants to own you, but because your bed has enough room and is so much more comfortable than his!

 Now, let’s dive into some facts that will help you decide what’s the best for you and your pooch.

 Does my dog affect my sleep?

 Of course, light sleepers might get awakened by their dogs if they move too much, scratch or snore in the middle of the night, but the truth is, sleeping with your dog can actually be a good idea for your sleep!

 Studies have revealed that sleeping with your dog can potentially help you get a good night's sleep by lowering anxiety and improving insomnia.

 When pet parents sense their friend on their side, they unconsciously leave behind their hypervigilant and aroused state, being able to improve their sleep pattern.

 Oxytocin, a hormone that eases tension and improves happiness, is released when you cuddle with your best friend, lowering your heart rate and reducing stress.

 Sleeping alongside your pup also helps lower blood pressure.